RakeshPatelNexios/research-and-development/README.md

 # IMPORTANT NOTE
 In this repository, only those type of codes will be kept that are found/written while doing R&D except this nothing else will be kept in this repository that further leaks some companies/organizations Code Of Conduct policy or may be something else relavant to this.

-If such thing found in ay circumstances then please do report on this email **rakeshkumar.patel@nexios.in**
+If such thing found in any circumstances then please do report on this email **rakeshkumar.patel@nexios.in**